-The Brennan House is a 3 storey Victorian style residence that was built in 1868 for Thomas and Anna Brennan and their family of 8 children.
+The Brennan House is a 3 story Victorian style residence, that was built in 1868 for Thomas and Anna Brennan and their family of 8 children.

 Several visitors have also captured a face in their photographs which looks a great deal like Mr Thomas Brennan himself.

 The Brown Hotel is an impressive building that spans 16 storys and boasts a total of 293 rooms.
 It was built in 1923 by J.Graham Brown, who also lived in the penthouse suite of the hotel right up until his death in 1969.

 In life, Mr Brown believed in offering the very best in customer service and it seems that he has not given up that ideal even following his death!

 It is very common for Mr Brown’s spirit, to make an appearance during busy times at the hotel including Derby week and during receptions or conventions being held at the hotel.

 His apparition usually appears standing in what was his favourite spot, under the arch on the mezzanine, where he is able to survey the hotel ensuring that guests have everything they need.

 A number of staff say that they have locked eyes with the ghost at which point he may or may not nod his approval before vanishing leaving behind, the faint smell of his favourite cigars!

 8 – First Church of Christ Scientist

 The First Church of Christ Scientist, is home to a pretty famous apparition that has come to be known as ‘The Lady of The Stairs’.